-- a) Fronts on and will be directly accessed by a public road; - ✓ Yes. - b) Will not cause a traffic hazard; - ✓ The addition of one new driveway apron serving a single dwelling unit will not cause a traffic hazard considering the speed of traffic near the All-way STOP controlled intersection at Clare Avenue and existing sight lines. - c) Is in keeping with the intent of relevant provisions and performance standards of the Zoning By-law; - ✓ Zoning relief (or a building permit) is required as a condition of approval and has been applied for under concurrent minor variance application (file A2-2021P). - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Yes and required as a condition of approval. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ Demonstration required as a condition of approval. - f) Will not affect the developability of the remainder of the lands, if they are designated for development by this Plan; - ✓ The severance will not impede the ability for the vacant neighbouring lands to the south to be redeveloped. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area;
+- a) Fronts on and will be directly accessed by a public road; - ✓ Yes. - b) Will not cause a traffic hazard; - ✓ The addition of one new driveway apron serving a single dwelling unit will not cause a traffic hazard considering the speed of traffic in proximity to the all-way STOP controlled intersection at Pelham Street and existing sight lines. - Is in keeping with the intent of relevant provisions and performance standards of the Zoning Bylaw; - ✓ Complies. - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Yes.
+Individual water services and sanitary laterals were installed at the owner's expense as part of the Pelham Street / Hurricane Road reconstruction in 2020. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ Demonstration required as a condition of approval. - f) Will not affect the developability of the remainder of the lands, if they are designated for development by this Plan; - ✓ The neighbouring lands all support established development which has existed for several decades with little prospect for significant change in the future.
+Although the subject lands are large, there are stormwater management concerns which restrict more intense redevelopment possibilities that would increase the amount of impervious land surface. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area; - ✓ No issue. - h) Conforms with Regional lot creation policy as articulated in the Regional Official Plan. - ✓ No issue from Region in accordance with Memorandum of Understanding. - i) Complies with the appropriate Provincial Minimum Distance Separation Formulae, where applicable.

-- ✓ No issue. - h) Conforms with Regional lot creation policy as articulated in the Regional Official Plan. - ✓ No issue from Region in accordance with Memorandum of Understanding. - i) Complies with the appropriate Provincial Minimum Distance Separation Formulae, where applicable. - ✓ Not applicable.
+✓ Not applicable.

-In accordance with Provincial and Regional policy, the Town will accommodate at least 15% of projected housing growth, or about 300 residential dwelling units, within the existing built boundaries of Fonthill and Fenwick.
+In accordance with Provincial and Regional policy, the Town will accommodate a minimum of 15% of projected housing growth, or about 300 residential dwelling units, within the existing built boundaries of Fonthill and Fenwick.

-It is noted that the application is for consent to partial mortgage discharge and to convey underutilized land (Part 2) for the purposes of constructing one single detached dwelling fronting Quaker Road.
-According to the application and Planning Justification Report, the remnant land (Part 1) is proposed to be retained for continued use of the existing singled detached house.
+It is noted that the application is for consent to partial mortgage discharge and to convey underutilized land (Part 1) for the purposes of constructing one single detached dwelling fronting Hurricane Road.
+According to the application and Planning Justification Report, the retained lands (Parts 4-5) is proposed to support the continued use of the existing singled detached house.